bigchem/synthesis/uspto-full/README.md

 uspto_testT.csv.xz - processed test set

-uspto_testT100.csv.xz  - augmeted 100 times, too large to be uploaded and thus splitted at: uspto_testT100.csv.xz_a uspto_testT100.csv.xz_b
+uspto_testT100.csv.xz  - augmeted 100 times test set: it is too large to be uploaded and thus it is splitted to: uspto_testT100.csv.xz_a uspto_testT100.csv.xz_b

 uspto_testT100.csv.can.xz - canonised version of the same file

-result_uspto_testT100.csv.xz - results predicted by the model: again, to big and thus splitted at: result_uspto_testT100.csv.xz_a result_uspto_testT100.csv.xz_b
+result_uspto_testT100.csv.xz - results predicted by the model for the test file: again, the file is too big and thus it is splitted to: result_uspto_testT100.csv.xz_a result_uspto_testT100.csv.xz_b result_uspto_testT100.csv.xz_c

-result_uspto_testT100.csv.can.xz - canonised version of the same file
+result_uspto_testT100.csv.can.xz - canonised version of the result file

 uspto_trainT.csv.xz - processed training set
 uspto_valT.csv.xz - processed validation set
-uspto_train_valTx5Shuff.csv.zz - combined training + validation set, which was augmented 5 times
+uspto_train_valTx5Shuff.csv.zz - combined training + validation set, which was augmented 5 times and used for model development.

-These sets are described in our pre-print, which is submitted for the review.
+These sets and results are described in our pre-print, which is submitted for a review.